 Once you’ve set up your quality program on Klaus, you can start to enjoy the perks of tracking your team’s performance on Klaus’ quality dashboard.
 It’s the easiest way to notice any changes in your support performance and zoom into individual agents’ results.
 It’s also one of the most efficient solutions for reporting the impact of your customer service efforts to your execs.

 ?
 Pro tip: Measure your customer satisfaction with Intercom’s native 5-point survey and set your Klaus scorecard up with a 5-point rating scale, too.
 This will make it easy to compare your internal and external evaluations and provide you with a comprehensive overview of your team’s performance.

 Internal Quality Score, the metric of conversation reviews and support QA, has made it to the topmost tier of important customer service metrics – and rightfully so.
 IQS is one of the essentials that all ambitious teams need to measure to know how well they perform against their own quality standards.

-If you’d like to see how IQS and internal agent feedback boosts your support quality and brings consistency to your agents’ responses, give Klaus a go.
+If you’d like to see how IQS and internal agent feedback boost your support quality and bring consistency to your agents’ responses, give Klaus a go.
 It’s easily the easiest way to level up your Intercom conversations.